Food and garden waste

 Food waste is costing households and the environment.
 We can reduce greenhouse gas emissions by keeping organic waste, including garden material and food, out of landfill.

 People in the ACT waste thousands of dollars every year throwing away food.
-Your household could save up to $70 a week by avoiding food waste.
+Your household could save up to $2,500 a year by avoiding food waste.

 Uneaten food is also a waste of:

-• land
+- land

-• transport
+- transport

-• water
+- water

-• packaging.
+- packaging.

-Organic waste (food and garden waste) in landfill produces methane, a powerful greenhouse gas.
+Organic waste (food and garden organics) in landfill produces methane, a powerful greenhouse gas.
 Reducing food waste is a simple way to take climate action.
 This will improve our waste management and help us achieve net zero emissions in the ACT by 2045.

 Did you know?